hashbangcode/vlad/vlad/docs/usage/custom_roles.md

 ### Available variables

-All variables defined in Vlad's settings file will be available for use in the custom role.
+All variables defined by Vlad and possibly overridden via your settings file will be available to the custom role.

 ## Running a custom role